When “The House Stops Working”

-Maybe they have stopped objectively looking at their possessions altogether.
-Things accumulate without anyone noticing, and one day they realize there is stuff everywhere, and they can no longer put things away even if they tried.
+They may have stopped objectively looking at their possessions altogether.
+Things accumulate without anyone noticing, and one day, they realize there is stuff everywhere, and they can no longer put things away even if they try.
 Or they can only use specific home spaces if their stuff occupies all their living space.

 Please do not take me wrong.
 I love these shows the same as everyone else.
 In particular, “Love It or List It” is terrific.
 The dynamics between David and Hillary are fantastic, and this is one of the few shows where you see the Designer fighting for a budget to deliver her proposed plan.